 Is It “True Soap”?

-The first thing to determine is whether it is “true soap”.
+The first thing to determine is whether it is “true soap” as defined by the FDA.
 A true soap is one in which “the bulk of the non-volatile portion consists primarily of an alkali salt salt of fatty acids” (according to the FDA regulations).
 In other words, it is made with lye and oils.